 Headspace is an app that makes meditation accessible.
 There are many misconceptions about meditation and how it can fit into our lives.
 Finding your way in is key to using meditation as a tool to feel more grounded in yourself.
 This app offers many different forms of meditation with excellent guidance, didactic cartoons explaining different concepts (including the blue sky metaphor), and you can use it on the go or at home.
 Sign up for the 10-day trial to check it out!

 With this pay-what-you-can online meditation training, you will learn that meditation doesn’t have to be about clearing your mind of all thoughts, but rather a sacred place for you to let your mind run its course.
 Taking this training changed my relationship to meditation and to the way I treat my own thoughts and perceptions.
 What happens when we give ourselves space to just be?

 Yoga and the Pursuit of Happiness, by Sam Chase

 There are a lot of amazing yoga books out there, but this one is at the top of my list.
-Misconceptions about yoga along with real life issues with the “yoga culture” can turn people away from having it as a tool to live a happier and healthier life.
+Misconceptions about yoga, along with real-life issues with the “yoga culture” can turn people away from embracing the practice as a tool to live a happier and healthier life.
 Yoga and the Pursuit of Happiness is accessible, fun, and applicable to your everyday life.
 This book helped me peel back the layers of what a yoga practice can be and helped me see yoga more as a journey and daily process than an end goal.

-For me, and in my teaching, yoga is about getting closer to oneself and to one’s truth.
+For me, and in my teaching, yoga is about getting closer to oneself and one’s truth.
 And we arrive at our truth when we are connected to our bodies and minds in an honest, kind, and loving way.
-Journaling and allowing your thoughts and feelings space to exist in a more concrete way can help you work through and with what you got going on and over time you become more of a support system to yourself.
+Journaling and allowing your thoughts and feelings space to exist in a more concrete way can help you work through, and with what you got going on.
+Over time, you become more of a support system to yourself.